 At the end of the 2004 school year, Frank Smizik retired, and Avi Baran Munro, Ed.M., became the Head of School.
 Avi Munro has a long history with Community Day School, having served as Education Coordinator and Lower School Head for six years, and as Teacher Development Coordinator at the Jewish Education Institute for several years.
 All four of her children have graduated from CDS.

 Today, Community Day School is a nurturing, academically excellent Jewish day school for the 21st century.
 From Early Childhood through Middle School, we inspire our students to love learning through innovative teaching methods and hands-on discovery.
 CDS is a welcoming community where Pittsburgh families who span the spectrum of Jewish belief and practice can learn and connect along with their children.
-As our students grow in knowledge from Pre-K through 8th grade, they grow as people—finding their passions, embracing their Jewish identities, and preparing for successful and meaningful lives.
+As our students grow in knowledge from Early Childhood through 8th grade, they grow as people—finding their passions, embracing their Jewish identities, and preparing for successful and meaningful lives.